equinor/TimeSeriesAnalysis/articles/pidcontrol.md

 # PID control

-The PID-controller implemented in this library has the following features
+The PID-controller implemented in this library has the following features:

 - anti-windup
 - gain-scheduling